spacetelescope/stginga/docs/source/plugins.rst

 MultiImage
 ----------

-This plugin is used to view a selectable region of sky in multiple images.
+This local plugin is used to view a selectable region of sky in multiple images.
 A box on the image in the main display defines the right ascension/declination region of sky to view.
 Along the bottom, postage stamps of that same region from other images loaded into Ginga are